Observation of triple J/$\psi$ meson production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

-\end{linenomath} where $\mathfrak{m}=1,3$, or 6 (depending on whether all three, two, or none of the $\psi_i$ states are identical), and the effective cross section \sigmaefftps is closely related to its DPS counterpart via $\sigmaefftps = \kappa\,\sigmaeffdps$, with $\kappa$ of order unity.
-In the absence of parton correlations, a value of $\kappa = 0.82\pm 0.11$ has been derived in~\cite{dEnterria:2016ids} for a variety of proton transverse parton profiles.
+\end{linenomath} } where $\mathfrak{m}=1,3$, or 6 (depending on whether all three, two, or none of the $\psi_i$ states are identical).
+In the absence of parton correlations, the effective cross section \sigmaefftps is closely related to its DPS counterpart via $\sigmaefftps = \kappa\,\sigmaeffdps$, with $\kappa$ of order unity.
+A value of $\kappa = 0.82\pm 0.11$ has been derived in~\cite{dEnterria:2016ids} for a variety of proton transverse parton profiles.
 A theoretical study of the production of three prompt-\JPsi mesons~\cite{Shao:2019qob}, based on the nonrelativistic quantum chromodynamics (NRQCD) approach at leading-order (LO) accuracy as implemented in the \helaconia code~\cite{Shao:2012iz,Shao:2015vga}, has demonstrated that the pure SPS contributions are negligible compared to those from DPS and TPS.
 Namely, the upper left diagram of Fig.~\ref{fig:diags} is irrelevant compared to the two other diagrams in the left column of the figure.
-The experimental measurement of $\pp\to\TJPsi\,\PX$ is thus a golden channel for the study of TPS and, in addition, provides an alternative extraction of \sigmaeffdps, thereby shedding new light into the underlying dynamics of hard NPS.
+The experimental measurement of $\pp\to\TJPsi\,\PX$ is thus a golden channel for the study of TPS and, in addition, provides an alternative extraction of \sigmaeffdps, thereby shedding light on the underlying dynamics of hard NPS.
 The production of \JPsi states can also proceed nonpromptly

 through the decay of a beauty-quark (\PQb) hadron.
 Notwithstanding a small branching fraction, $\mathcal{B}_{\PQb\to\JPsi\,\PX}\approx 1\%$~\cite{ParticleDataGroup:2020ssz}, the cross section to produce \bbbar pairs is large at the LHC, $\sigma(\pp\to\bbbar\,\PX)\approx0.5\unit{mb}$~\cite{dEnterria:2016ids}.
 The contributions of such processes to inclusive triple-\JPsi production are schematically shown in Fig.~\ref{fig:diags} (diagrams to the right of the vertical dashed line).